-Student Health Services is committed to provide affordable, accessible and high quality health care services to those eligible through health promotion and disease prevention programs.
+Student Health Services has the Brave Spirit and we strive to provide accessible and high quality health care services to those eligible through health promotion and disease prevention programs.
 A team of nurses, nurse practitioner and a health educator working efficiently to provide quality care.

 UNCP is monitoring the latest information from infectious disease experts and public health officials regarding the Ebola outbreak in West Africa.

 Click here for the latest news from the CDC.

 Have you recently traveled to an affected area in West Africa?
 Click here for more information.

 All UNC universities are in communication regarding emergency planning.

 Visit the UNC system site for informative links and the latest information.

 UNCP Student Health Services Response to Ebola Outbreak

 The UNCP Student Health Services is closely monitoring the Ebola hemorrhagic fever (Ebola HF) outbreak in West Africa, and is following the guidance and recommendations of the Centers for Disease Control (CDC), World Health Organization (WHO) and the North Carolina Department of Health and Human Services Division of Public Health.

 There is currently a Level 3 travel warning issued by the CDC to restrict nonessential travel to the neighboring countries of Guinea, Liberia, and Sierra Leone.
 For more information regarding the recommended travel restrictions, visit http://www.cdc.gov/media/releases/2014/p0731-ebola.html.